 - The driver failed to yield

-- The driver was driving speeding
+- The driver was speeding

-- Failing follow traffic control devices
+- The driver failed to follow traffic control devices

 - The driver failed to gauge the speed or distance

-The above types of negligent conduct may contribute to motorcycle crashes including:
+These types of negligent conduct may contribute to motorcycle crashes including:

 - Left-turn crashes

 - Rear-end accidents